Skip to content

 3 Ways Executives Can Take A Non-Working Vacation

 76% of executives report they work while on vacation.
-That’s not the case I’m making.
+That’s not the case we’re making.
+A working vacation doesn’t count as self-care; it’s simply a change in geography.

-Instead, here are 3 ways to take a real vacation and reap the full benefits of rest.
+Instead, here are 3 ways to take a real vacation and reap the full benefits of rest and recharging.

 1. Plan Early